 #HealOurHistory hopes to ignite conversations around history and truth telling and offer our young people’s personal reflections of our education system including experiences of racism and its impacts.

-Shared experiences of racism and its impacts may be triggering for both Indigenous and and non Indigenous audiences who have experienced, perpetrated or remained silent in instances of racism.
+Shared experiences of racism and its impacts may be triggering for both Indigenous and non Indigenous audiences who have experienced, perpetrated or remained silent in instances of racism.
 We ask audiences to be aware of these emotions and will be sharing services to seek support for social emotional wellbeing.

 We ask audiences to respect the young people’s courage in sharing their perspectives and acknowledge that their reflections on what they have been taught in schools may not be factual and will be sharing historic references in our stories throughout the campaign.